Testing Campaigns on yourself

 Add a set of components connected to a flow.
 Click on the output connector and drag the line to the input connector

-- To edit a component, double-click the component with your left mouse button.
+- Double-click the component with your left mouse button to edit a component.
 This will open a component-specific edit window.
 Click

 saveafter you are done.